 Hibernia is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Hibernia, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Hibernia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hibernia does not have a public transit system used by locals to get to and from work.

 Do you like to read, write and learn?
 If you move to Hibernia, you'll likely find that many of your neighbors like to as well.
 Hibernia is one of the more educated communities in America, with a full 80.00% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.